dojo/framework/src/has/README.md

 This package provides an API for expressing feature detection to allow developers to branch code based upon the detected features.
-The features can also be asserted statically, thereby allowing integration into a build optimization tool that can be used to make certain branches of code "dead" which can be elided during a build step.
+The features can also be asserted statically, thereby allowing integration into a build optimization tool that can be used to create "dead" code branches which can be elided during a build step.
 The `has` module is also capable of allowing conditional loading of modules with certain loaders.

 - [Usage](#usage)